sovrin-foundation/protocol/themis/cred-def.md

 ```

 ## Revocation Registry Definition
+This describes the kind of revocation mechanism used for managing the revocation and/or issuance of credentials.
+The kind of data structure used, keys to manage that data structure and other data needed to compute the witness is mentioned here.
 ```json
 {
   "revocDefType": "<revocation registry scheme>",  // In Sovrin, there is only 1 as of now called CL_ACCUM